Philadelphia Employment Lawyers

 Prevailing wages are determined by the Department of Labor and Industry, through the Bureau of Labor Law Compliance.
 The Department is also charged with enforcing the rates and classifications under certain contracts of $25,000 or more where public funding is involved.
 The Secretary of Labor and Industry takes collective bargaining agreements and other factors into consideration in determining the prevailing wage rates.

 Pennsylvania’s Prevailing Wage

 In addition to federal laws, many states have their own laws setting prevailing wages for various contracts with state or local government.
 These laws typically mirror the federal laws in many respects.
 State prevailing wage laws are often referred to as “Little Davis-Bacon Acts.”

 Pennsylvania has a state prevailing wage law for public works contracts in excess of $25,000.
 These contracts include construction, reconstruction, demolition, certain repair work, and alteration projects paid for with public funds.
 Contracts performed by manpower or rehabilitation-training programs are not covered.

-Philadelphia Employment Lawyers at Sidney L. Gold & Associates, P.C.
+Philadelphia Prevailing Wage Lawyers at Sidney L. Gold & Associates, P.C.
 Fight for Workers’ Right to Fair Pay